tengkusyafiq/employeeData-laravel/README.md

 3. Open phpmyadmin and create a database named `employeedata`

-4. Duplicate .env.example and edit some lines as below:
+4. Duplicate `.env.example`, name it as `.env` and edit some lines as below:
 	```
 	DB_CONNECTION=mysql
 	DB_HOST=127.0.0.1